apl-cornell/gallifrey-proto-interp/README.md

 Additionally, some of the longer test programs exist in separate source files (`*.g`) for example purposes.
 They mostly deal with recursion and higher order functions.

+The test suite does not check capabilities for the final value that is produced, so when writing test cases that check for whether or not something can be used, actually write an expression that uses the value.

 ## 3.5 Known Bugs

 Precedence for parsing is not defined particularly well, and in general the parser does not fail in all the cases that it should.
 For example, there are limitations for what can be on the left hand side of an assignment and what can be used for destroy/sleep, but those are checked at runtime by the interpreter.